Everything ‘Frozen’ at Walt Disney World

-- Includes Dessert Party, Special Fireworks Viewing, Special escort to ride Frozen Ever After at end of the evening.
+- Includes Dessert Party, Special Fireworks Viewing, and a special escort to ride Frozen Ever After at the end of the evening.

-Anna & Elsa at Mickey’s Very Merry Christmas Party
+Anna and Elsa at Mickey’s Very Merry Christmas Party

 Bibbidi Bobbodi Boutique

-The Bibbidi Bobbodi Boutique at Magic Kingdom also offers Anna and Elsa princess makeover selections.
+Bibbidi Bobbodi Boutique at Magic Kingdom offers Anna and Elsa princess makeover selections.
 This experience allows for a hairstyle, dress, photos, and more!
-If you are looking for more details on this option, Sugar, Spice, and Glitter review their personal experience here.

 More information about the boutique is available here on Disney’s site.